Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Gauging the Symmetry

-Given the topological twists and fusion rules, we essentially have the complete modular data of the UMTC $\gauged{C}{G}$, since the quantum dimensions can be obtained from the fusion rules and the $S$-matrix is defined in terms of these quantities by Eq.~(\ref{eqn:mtcs}).
-We now derive an expression for $S_{\overline{([a],\pi_a)} ([b],\pi_b)}$ in terms of the $G$-crossed $S$-matrix of $\ext{C}{G}$ [where we use the topological charge conjugate of $([a],\pi_a)$ to simplify the subsequent expressions] \begin{widetext}
+Given the topological twists and fusion rules, we can compute the modular data of a UMTC, since the quantum dimensions can be obtained from the fusion rules and the $S$-matrix is defined in terms of these quantities by Eq.~(\ref{eqn:mtcs}).
+However, it is illuminating to obtain an expression for the $S$-matrix of $\gauged{C}{G}$ in terms of the $G$-crossed $S$-matrix of $\ext{C}{G}$.
+We begin the derivation with the expression for $S_{\overline{([a],\pi_a)} ([b],\pi_b)}$ in terms of the gauged theory's data (where we use the topological charge conjugate of $([a],\pi_a)$ to simplify the subsequent expressions) \begin{widetext}

 Here $n_\pi \equiv \chi_\pi(\mb{0})=\mdim \pi$, and we used Eqs.~(\ref{eq:q_dim_gauged}), (\ref{eq:chi_pi_abc}), (\ref{eqn:fusion}), (\ref{eqn:twist}), and (\ref{eqn:multiplicity}).
 We may chose to use any representatives of the topological charge orbits in this expression, but we have specifically chosen to use $c \in [c]$ such that $c \in \mathcal{C}_{\bf \,^{t}g \,^{s}h}$ (corresponding to the choices $a_{\bf g} \in [a]$ and $b_{\bf h} \in [b]$) in order to make the evaluation more direct.
 The sum breaks into three parts: (1) a sum over $(\mb{t},\mb{s})\in G_a\backslash G/G_b$, (2) a sum over $G$-orbits $[c]$, and (3) a sum over irreducible $\eta_c$-representations $\pi_c$.
 We first carry out the sum over $\pi_c$.
 In order to apply the orthogonality relation \eqref{eqn:ortho2}, we notice that, in $G_c$, $\mb{^{t}g\,^{s}h}$ by itself forms an $\eta_{c}$-regular conjugacy class and its centralizer is $G_c$.
 Thus, we can apply \eqref{eqn:ortho2} to evaluate the sum